kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-label-for-batch-jobs/README.md

 The mechanism should be per-Job, because the management cluster might also be one of the worker clusters, for two reasons:
-1. Disabling the Job controller per cluster requires access the `kube-controller-manager` manifest.
+1. Disabling the Job controller per cluster requires access to the `kube-controller-manager` manifest.
 Such access is generally discouraged by cloud providers.
 2. The management cluster may also be a worker.
 Supporting this scenario is important for smooth transition of Kueue users from a single-cluster to multi-cluster.